Sure Dividend

 Dividend Analysis

 The dividend was not fully covered by earnings in fiscal 2022, with $1.04 in earnings per share compared to a $1.56 per share dividend payout.
-In 2023, we are expecting this pattern to repeat itself with only $1.14 in earnings per share expected to be generated this year.
-As a result, we expect the dividend to be cut at some point over the next half decade.
+In 2024, we expect this pattern to repeat itself, with only $(0.22) in earnings per share expected to be generated this year.
+As a result, we expect the dividend to be cut at some point over the next half-decade.

 Final Thoughts